dagronf/VIViewInvalidating/README.md

 I saw in the WWDC2021 video ['What's new in AppKit'](https://developer.apple.com/wwdc21/10054) they make a brief mention of a new propertyWrapper type `@Invalidating()` that automatically updates views when the wrappedValue is changed.
 It appears this propertyWrapper is available in later versions of AppKit (and presumably UIKit).

-Given that a lot of AppKit devs aren't going to be able to move their target version to macOS 13 soon I decided to try to replicate what I saw in the video.
+Given that a lot of AppKit/UIKit devs aren't going to be able to move their minimum target version to macOS 13 or iOS 15 soon I decided to try to replicate what I saw in the video.

 `@VIViewInvalidating()` was born!

 And once your target is set to macOS 13 or above, your `@VIViewInvalidating()` definitions will generate deprecation warnings telling you to move to `@Invalidating()`.

 ## Invalidating types

+### Built-in

 Provides built-in invalidators for